changing the way America thinks about circumcision

 As a man, he might be reminded daily that his penis is not whole, not fully functional, and has a scar running around it.
 And he might know that he may still suffer from complications, like being at an increased risk for erectile dysfunction.

 Three quarters of all American males are walking around today with an important part of their penis missing.
 Many are oblivious to the damage.
-All have been harmed having never had the chance to experience the protective and pleasurable qualities of the foreskin.
+All have been harmed, and they—and their sexual partners—have never had the chance to enjoy the protective and pleasurable qualities of the foreskin.

 Every day, thousands of newborn boys are forcibly restrained and their penises are surgically and permanently altered.
 Even if they receive pain relief during the procedure, circumcision is still painful and traumatic.
 Many boys will experience complications, some severe, and a few will die.